The Friends of Eddie Coyle: Plot

-Eddie Coyle is a low-level gunrunner based out of Quincy, Massachusetts.
+Eddie Coyle is a low-level gunrunner based in Quincy, Massachusetts.
 He supplies pistols to a bank robbery crew led by Jimmy Scalise and Artie Van, first obtaining the guns from a fellow gunrunner named Jackie Brown.
 At the same time, Coyle is facing several years of jailtime for a truck hijacking in New Hampshire set up by Dillon, who owns a local bar that Coyle frequents.
 Coyle cooperates with ATF agent Dave Foley in order to get his sentencing cleared, but is unaware that Dillon is an informant for Foley; Dillon meets with Foley in person every week to receive $20 from him.

-The crew kidnap Mr. Partridge, the manager of the South Shore National Bank, in order to rob the bank.
-They are successful and make a clean getaway.
+After kidnapping Mr. Partridge, a bank manager, the crew successfully rob the South Shore National Bank and make a clean getaway.
 Afterward, Coyle meets with Foley to discuss his sentencing.
-Coyle tells him that he knows a gunrunner, Jackie, that he could potentially have Foley arrest in order to ease the sentencing; Foley sits on this idea.
-Meanwhile, Jackie meets a hippie couple in Cambridge who wish to purchase M16 rifles off of him.
+Coyle tells him that he knows a gunrunner, Jackie, whom he could potentially have Foley arrest in order to ease the sentencing; Foley sits on this idea.
+Meanwhile, Jackie meets a hippie couple in Cambridge who wish to purchase M16 rifles from him.
 He reluctantly agrees to sell them in a discreet location at a specific time.
-Jackie then meets with Coyle who requires him to acquire guns for the next day.
-While unsure at first that he can complete the task, Jackie complies and heads to Rhode Island later that night with an associate to get the guns, which he is successful in doing.
+Jackie then meets with Coyle who requires Jackie to acquire guns for the next day.
+While unsure at first if he can complete the task, Jackie complies and heads to Rhode Island later that night with an associate to get the guns, which he is successful in doing.